Thousands of ex-smokers could benefit from a change in life insurance - The Media Times

 Smokers are said to pay about twice as much for life insurance as non-smokers.

-As we announce the new year and decade, many of us are trying to make positive changes that will improve us.
+During the new year and new decade, many of us try to make positive changes to improve our lifestyle.

 Some are more important than others, but many are based on fitness and health.